 What else do I need in the cage?

-Iguanas enjoy access to natural tree branches.
-Make sure they will support the animal comfortably and that they are secure and will not fall onto the lizard and injure it.
-Ideally, the branch should slope from the bottom of the enclosure to the top and end near a proper light and heat source so the iguana can bask.
+Iguanas are arboreal, meaning they like to climb trees in the wild.
+Therefore, pet iguanas enjoy having access to tree branches in their cages.
+Branches that are clean and pest-free can be purchased commercially at pet stores.
+Natural branches from trees outside may contain fungus, bacteria, or parasites and therefore must be cleaned, disinfected with bleach, and baked in an oven to kill infectious organisms.
+With any branch, make sure it will support the animal and that it will not fall onto the lizard and injure it.
+Ideally, the branch should slope from the bottom of the enclosure to the top and should be near a source of UV light and heat, so the iguana can sit on the branch and bask.
 Large rocks in the cage also allow for basking.
-A hiding place is appreciated by all reptiles.
-Artificial plants or real non-toxic plants can be arranged to provide a hiding place, as can clay pots, cardboard boxes, pieces of bark, half-domed hollow logs and other containers that provide a secure area.
+Iguanas also typically love a place to hide.
+Artificial plants or live, non-toxic plants also can be arranged to provide a hiding place, as can clay pots, cardboard boxes, large pieces of bark, split hollow logs, and other containers.

 What about ultraviolet (UV) light?

-A wild reptile may spend many hours a day basking in the sun, absorbing ultraviolet (UV) light.
-UV light is essential so that the skin can manufacture the vitamin D3 that the iguana needs for proper calcium absorption from the intestines.
-Failure to provide UV light can predispose your pet to nutritional metabolic bone disease.
-This overly common and completely preventable condition of pet reptiles is fatal if left untreated.
-The UV light should emit light in the UV-B range (290-320 nanometers).
-UV-A light (320 - 400nm), although important in terms of behavior, does not aid in the manufacture of vitamin D3.
-Most bulbs sold for use in reptile housing provide both UV-A and UV-B. Examples of commercially available UV-B emitting lights are the RetisunTM, Iguana LightTM, Power SunTM (by Zoo Med) and Repti GloTM lamp by Exo Terra.
-The UV output of these lights decreases with age so they should be replaced every six months or as directed by the manufacturer.
-For UV light to work, it must reach the pet in an unfiltered form, which means that you must make sure there is no glass or plastic between the pet and the light.
-The light should be within 6-12 inches from the animal in order for the pet to receive any benefit.
-These bulbs are expensive, but worth the extra cost, and often mean the difference between a healthy reptile and a sick or dying reptile.
-Regular exposure to natural DIRECT sunlight outside (unfiltered through glass) is encouraged and recommended whenever possible.
-When outdoors, you must provide your iguana with a shaded area so it can escape from the sun if it chooses.
-Your pet should always be supervised if taken outside to bask in the sun, to prevent escape or attack from other roaming animals in the neighborhood.
+A wild reptile may spend many hours a day basking in the sun absorbing UV light.
+UV light is essential to enabling their skin to manufacture the vitamin D3 that the iguana needs for proper calcium absorption from their food.
+Failure to provide UV light can prevent an iguana from absorbing adequate calcium and can predispose an iguana to nutritional metabolic bone disease.
+This common, completely preventable condition of pet reptiles is fatal if left untreated.
+The UV bulb should emit light in the UV-B range (290-320 nanometers).
+Most bulbs sold for use in reptile housing provide both UVA and UVB; however, UVA does not contribute to the formation of vitamin D3.
+There are many excellent, commercially available UV lights made for reptiles.
+The UV output of these lights decreases with time, so they should be replaced every six months or as directed by the manufacturer.
+For UV light to be effective, it must reach the pet directly, without being filtered out by glass or plastic between the pet and the bulb.
+In order for the pet to receive maximum benefit, the bulb should be approximately a foot away from the animal and be on for 10-12 hours per day, mimicking a normal daylight cycle.

-"For UV light to work, it must reach the pet in an unfiltered form, which means that you must make sure there is no glass or plastic between the pet and the light."
+"For UV light to be effective, it must reach the pet directly, without being filtered out by glass or plastic between the pet and the bulb."